-Jacob is a graduate of Oberlin Conservatory, Yale School of Music, and University of California – Santa Barbara.
-His teachers include Helen Callus, Jesse Levine, Roger Chase, Roland Vamos, Masao Kawasaki, and Catharine Carroll Lees.
-In addition to his performance degrees, Jacob earned an M.A. in Musicology from the University of California – Santa Barbara.
-Upon completing his D.M.A., he was named “Outstanding Graduate Student” by the UCSB Music Department.
+A native of Cincinnati, Ohio, Jacob is a graduate of Oberlin Conservatory, Yale School of Music, and University of California – Santa Barbara.
+His principal teachers include Helen Callus, Jesse Levine, Roger Chase, Roland Vamos, Masao Kawasaki, and Catharine Carroll Lees.
+In addition to his performance degrees, Jacob earned his M.A. in Musicology from the University of California – Santa Barbara.

-In his spare time, Jacob is likely to be found hiking, cooking, bowling (high score: 289), or following his beloved Cincinnati sports teams.
-He lives with his wife, Shannon McCue, and their son, Isaac, in Tuscaloosa.
+In his spare time, Jacob is likely to be found hiking, exercising, cooking, or bowling (high score: 289).
+He lives with his wife, Shannon McCue, and their two sons, Isaac and Jesse, in Tuscaloosa, Alabama.